If you’re searching for the right fabric that will take your project to the next level, linen fabric could be the perfect fit.

 There is also written evidence of the use of linen found on Linear B tablets from Pylos, Greece.
 The Mycenaean Greeks used these writing tablets as documentation, and the oldest of these discovered tablets date back to 1450 BC.

 Today, farmland alongside the English Channel in Europe is home to many of the flax plants that are used to create this textile.
-For many generations, tending to flax plant fields along the coastal communities of France, the Netherlands and Belgium has been a way of life for the farmers who live in the region.
+For many generations, tending to flax plant fields along with the coastal communities of France, the Netherlands and Belgium have been a way of life for the farmers who live in the region.